TailinZhou/FedIMA/README.md

 Please run our example Jupiter files directly for your codes.

-For the dependency related to our code, please use pip to install the latest version, i.e., pip install 'related dependency package'; e.g., pip install torch.
-The newest version should be compatible with our code, if you encounter any issues, feel free to raise a issue.
+For the dependency (our codes just use some common packadge) related to our code, please use pip to install the latest version, i.e., pip install 'related dependency package'; e.g., pip install torch.
+The newest version should be compatible with our code.
+If you encounter any issues, feel free to raise an issue.

 # Citation
 If our code has been helpful to you, we would appreciate a citation as follows: